Last updated on December 8, 2025

 Nobody likes walking into a home filled with dirty dishes in the sink and overflowing trash cans.
 Taking time to clean your apartment and create a decorative, warm and polished atmosphere for potential buyers will make your home appear more valuable.
 Clean the house and declutter.
 Thin out the closets, so that prospective buyers don’t think you are sparse in roominess and storage.
 Keep surfaces clean and sparkling.

-While having a few family photos, such as a picture frame on a nightstand or on a coffee table next to a flower vase, could be a nice, homey touch that will welcome buyers into your home, overwhelming them with personal details will dissuade them from being able to envision themselves living in the space and creating new memories abound.
-Keep a few pieces, but consider putting some clothing, memorabilia and family trinkets in storage.
+While having a few family photos, such as a picture frame on a nightstand or on a coffee table next to a flower vase, could be a nice, homey touch that will welcome buyers into your home, overwhelming them with personal details will dissuade them from being able to envision themselves living in the space and creating new memories.
+Keep a few pieces, but consider putting some clothing, memorabilia, and family trinkets in storage.
 Also, if you have a pet, remove any litter boxes and chew toys, as they can decrease your home’s appeal.

 3. Take Professional Photos